 Broken tailbone pictures

 A broken or bruised tailbone is usually treated without surgery.
-It is successful in 90 percent of cases.
+It is successful in of cases.
 Physical therapy and the use of special cushions are the most common and effective forms of treatment.

 Other nonsurgical treatments include:

 - pelvic floor rehabilitation